 What is Unicast?

-Unicast is a one-to-one connection that uses TCP (Transmission Control Protocol) for delivering streams over the internet.
-A user requests information from a server, website, or another user, and the other party sends it after establishing a unique connection.
+Unicast is a one-to-one connection that delivers streams over the internet.
+A user requests information from a server, website or another user, and the other party sends it after establishing a unique connection.
 Unicast is great for on-demand, watch whatever, whenever you want content.
 OTT or Over the Top services rely on unicast for streaming live video to smartphones, tablets, SmartTVs, and other internet-connected devices.

-When delivering a live sporting event via an OTT app, an origin server is used to live stream content to thousands of individual viewers around the world.
+When delivering a live sporting event via an OTT app, installed on a smartphone, tablet, or smart TV, an origin server is used to live stream content to thousands of individual viewers around the world.
 Each person watching the live stream has a unique connection between their viewing device and the origin server in unicast mode.
 As unicast streaming takes place over the internet, network paths and bandwidth availability can vary greatly from stream to stream.
 As a single origin server may struggle when delivering thousands or even millions of unique unicast streams, Content Distribution Networks (CDN) are used to distribute the streams across the internet and share the load.

 What is Multicast?